About Media Temple, Inc.

 GoDaddy is the gateway to the internet for millions of people and small businesses with something to say, something to show, and something to sell.
-The company provides domain name registration and website hosting, along with services and software for functions that include e-mail, e-commerce, podcasting, and website creation.
-GoDaddy's discounted pricing on domain names and hosting services have made it the largest global domain registrar accredited by internet regulatory body ICANN, boasting some 75 million domain names – more than 20% of the internet’s total.
-About 40% of GoDaddy's customers are outside the US.
-Founder Bob Parsons remains GoDaddy's majority shareholder.
+The company provides domain name registration and website hosting, along with services and software for building websites with e-commerce functions like e-mail, podcasting, and interation with transaction processing.
+GoDaddy's pricing on domain names, website creation, and hosting services have made it the largest global domain registrar accredited by internet regulatory body ICANN, boasting more than 78 million domain names – more than 20% of the internet’s total.
+About 44% of GoDaddy's customers are outside the US.

 GoDaddy makes money from domain registration, more than 45% of revenue, web hosting, some 40%, and business applications (domain-specific email addresses, email marketing, and payment services), about 15% of revenue.